chaos-mesh/website/versioned_docs/version-2.6.7/chaosctl-tool.md

 ## Questions and feedback

 The code of Chaosctl is currently hosted in the Chaos Mesh project.
-For details, refer to [chaos-mesh/pkg/chaosctl](https://github.com/chaos-mesh/chaos-mesh/tree/release-2.7/pkg/chaosctl).
+For details, refer to [chaos-mesh/pkg/chaosctl](https://github.com/chaos-mesh/chaos-mesh/tree/release-2.6/pkg/chaosctl).

-If you encounter problems during performing operations, or you are interested in helping us improve this tool, you are welcome to contact the Chaos Mesh team through [CNCF Slack](https://cloud-native.slack.com/archives/C0193VAV272), or create an [GitHub issue](https://github.com/chaos-mesh/chaos-mesh/issues).
+If you encounter problems while performing operations, or you are interested in helping us improve this tool, you are welcome to contact the Chaos Mesh team through [CNCF Slack](https://cloud-native.slack.com/archives/C0193VAV272), or create a [GitHub issue](https://github.com/chaos-mesh/chaos-mesh/issues).

 When describing your issues, it would be helpful to attach related logs and Chaos information.
 To provide reference material for developers, you are encouraged to attach the results of `chaosctl logs` to your questions.
-Besides, if your question is related to iochaos, networkchaos, stresschaos, the `chaosctl debug` related information also helps to diagnose the problem.
+Besides, if your question is related to IOChaos, NetworkChaos, or StressChaos, the `chaosctl debug` information also helps diagnose the problem.